The Overture: Reception

 After a poor showing at the box office on opening weekend, The Overture was pulled from many theaters.
-However, after word of mouth spread and discussions flourished on Internet forums such as Pantip.com, the film was brought back and become a sensation that won numerous awards and sparked renewed interest in Thai classical music.
-Captivated by the film's nationalistic, historical and cultural themes, the film was embraced by Royal Family and the Thai government, which used it as a promotional tool.
+However, due to interest on Internet forums such as Pantip.com, the film was brought back and become a sensation that won numerous awards and sparked renewed interest in Thai classical music.
+The film was embraced by Royal Family and the Thai government, which used it as a promotional tool.
 It was one of the most popular Thai films of 2004.

 Awards

 In addition to being named as Thailand's official selection for Best Foreign Language Film for the 77th Academy Awards, The Overture collected dozens of awards in Thailand.
 They include: